THUNLP-MT/MT-Reading-List/README.md

 <h3 id="attention_mechanism">Attention Mechanism</h3>

-***Note: Attention mechanism plays an important role in NMT and other NLP tasks.
-Since proposed, it's become a very strong baseline of NMT.
-In view of the significance of attention mechanism, we list several papers about it, covering but not limited to the field of NMT.
-Hope they will inspire you!***

 * Dzmitry Bahdanau, Kyunghyun Cho, and Yoshua Bengio.
 2015.
 [Neural Machine Translation by Jointly Learning to Align and Translate](https://arxiv.org/pdf/1409.0473).
 In *Proceedings of ICLR 2015*.
 * Minh-Thang Luong, Hieu Pham, and Christopher D. Manning.
 2015.
 [Effective Approaches to Attention-based Neural Machine Translation](https://arxiv.org/pdf/1508.04025).
 In *Proceedings of EMNLP 2015*.
 * Haitao Mi, Zhiguo Wang, and Abe Ittycheriah.
 2016.
 [Supervised Attentions for Neural Machine Translation](http://aclweb.org/anthology/D16-1249).
 In *Proceedings of EMNLP 2016*.